 Squat toilets still reign supreme in China.
-While the "western" toilet is making inroads—in big cities and airports, you'll find a few of them in the row of toilets in the bathroom.
-However, there are still lots and lots and lots of "squatty potties" and likely as not, you'll venture into one.
+Sure, the "western" toilet has made plenty of inroads in recent years, and you'll find them in big city hotels, major restaurants, and airports around the country.
+However, there are still lots and lots of "squatty potties" in China, and likely as not, you'll venture into one.

 But don't fear!
-Using a squat toilet is.
-There are tricks to the trade and if you're prepared, you'll be able to do your business with confidence.
-But I do recommend being prepared.
-While it's not as hard as it seems, it's good to know what you're getting into before you go.
+Using a squat toilet is simple.
+There are a few tricks to the trade, but with a little preparation, you'll be able to do your business with confidence.
+But preparation is key.
+While adapting to squat toilets is not as hard as it seems, it's good to know what you're getting into before you (have to) go.

 What Is a Squat Toilet?

-Fair enough question.
-So you've never encountered a squat toilet?
-Ever peed in the woods?
-It's like that, only with walls, a door (sometimes) and a ceramic hole in the ground that (sometimes) flushes.
+Great question.
+Have you ever peed in the woods?
+A squat toilet is a little like that, only with walls, a door (sometimes), and a ceramic hole in the ground that flushes.
+Sometimes.

 Supposedly using squat toilets is good for your system.
-They are just as their title implies.
-You squat to do your business instead of sitting on a toilet like we're used to doing in other parts of the world.
+The mechanics are just as their title implies.
+By squatting to do your business rather than sitting on a toilet, gravity only helps.

 How to Use a Squat Toilet in China

 - Pack Tissues.
 Before you even leave the hotel, make sure you've got portable toilet paper with you.
 Lots of public restrooms don't provide it.
-Wet wipes and hand sanitizer are also good to have along as if there's a sink, there may not be any soap, and probably no towels either.
+Wet wipes and hand sanitizer are also good to have.
+Even if there's a sink, there may not be any soap, and probably no towels either.

-- Plan Your Business 1.
-"Preventive Peeing" or going before you go is a good way to avoid getting caught in a place that won't have a nice toilet.
-(Nice doesn't necessarily mean Western by the way.)
-Pretend you're all five years old and make sure everyone goes before you leave the house.
+- Plan Your Business, Part 1.
+"Preventative peeing" or going before you go is a good way to avoid getting caught in a place that won't have a quality toilet.
+Pretend your group is made up of five-year-olds and make sure everyone goes before you leave the house.

-- Plan Your Business 2.
-If you're going to be out and about, think about where you'll be and try to plan some pit-stops in between.
-Especially in big cities, international hotels, upscale restaurants, and shopping malls will have clean washrooms with most of the amenities (toilet paper, Western toilets, soap, and towels).
-Places to avoid using the bathroom: large markets (especially outdoor markets), street-side public bathrooms (though they're improving), tourist spots.
+- Plan Your Business, Part 2.
+If you're going to be out and about, think about where you'll be and try to plan some pit stops in between.
+In big cities especially, international hotels, upscale restaurants, and shopping malls will have clean washrooms with most of the amenities (toilet paper, Western toilets, soap, and towels).
+These can be great places for relief.
+Places to avoid using the bathroom include large markets (especially outdoor markets), street-side public bathrooms (though they're improving), and tourist spots.

-- Bag Hand-Off.
-If you can, hand any unnecessary bags to a friend while you use the washroom.
-There are generally no hooks and you'll need your hands to balance, to dig around your purse for tissues and to hold on to the door if the lock is broken.
+- Hand Off Your Bag.
+If you can, have a friend hold your bags while you use the washroom.
+There are generally no hooks in there, and you'll need your hands to balance, dig around your purse for tissues, and hold on to the door if the lock is broken.

 - Queuing Up.
 If you find yourself outside the comfort of your hotel, don't panic.
 It won't be unbearable.
-Queues in China don't work the same way as they do in the States.
-Women generally line up in front of a particular stall rather than hang back as one opens.
-This can create a free-for-all so it's best to stick to one door and keep your eye on it.
-If it happens not to be a Western toilet, better to get in there than re-queue.
+Just keep in mind some of the ways queues in China work.
+First, check the lock.
+If it's red, then it's occupied.
+Green means free but always knock.
+When waiting at the loo, its best to line up in front of a particular stall rather than hang back for the next one to open, which can create a free-for-all.
+Just stick to one door and keep your eye on it.
 Many times, doors have pictures or signs indicating Western or squat-style toilets.
-Also, check the lock, if it's red, then it's occupied.
-Green means free but always knock.
+If you happen to get a non-Western toilet, you're better off just rolling with it than re-queuing.

 - The Squat.
-OK, well, you've found yourself in a squatty potty.
+OK, so you've found yourself in a squatty potty.
 It's really not that bad and many argue it's actually healthier to go this way than sitting down.
-Whatever, if you're not used to it, squatting can be really difficult.
+However, if you're not used to it, squatting can be really difficult.
+Here's a primer.
 Face forward and try to let your pants down while ensuring that the ends are up (hopefully you've rolled) and not touching the floor.
 There are grooved places for your feet on either side of the toilet.
-Try to get somewhere in the middle, feet flat on the floor (you don't want to fall in, believe me) and aim for the potty.
+Try to get somewhere in the middle, feet flat on the floor (you don't want to fall in) and aim for the potty.
+Just like that.

-- Paper Discard - Not in the Pot!
-Chinese plumbing in public restrooms generally doesn't handle paper.
+- No Paper Discard in the Pot!
+Chinese plumbing in public restrooms generally doesn't handle wastepaper.
 If you can remember, please put anything other than #1 or #2 in the basket.
-Try as hard as you can NOT to look at the basket, it's usually open and teeming with things on which you'd rather not lay eyes.
+Try as hard as you can NOT to look at the basket, though, as it's usually open and teeming with things on which you'd rather not lay eyes.

 - Finish Up.
 Out you go, you accomplished squat toilet user.
 Unroll your pants, wash your hands, if you can, and find your friends waiting for you outside.